ubclaunchpad/LP-website/handbook/README.md

   as well as documentation on how to use it (for example, to add `ubclaunchpad.com/...` redirect links), how to update its content (for example, to change the website's featured teams or update recruitment status), and how to make your own contributions!

+Some useful team-specific repositories to take a look at:

+* [Strategy](https://github.com/ubclaunchpad/strategy): The main repo for the strategy team, containing sponsorship-related discussion.
+* [Design](https://github.com/ubclaunchpad/design): The main repo for the design team, containing Launch Pad graphical assets and design-related discussion.
+* [Tech Leads](https://github.com/ubclaunchpad/tech-leads): A repo for Tech Lead-specific content, such as meeting notes.
+Note that this repo is only visible to Tech Leads.
+* [Exec](https://github.com/ubclaunchpad/exec): Repo containing details about managing Launch Pad, such as our accounts.